wazo-platform/wazo-doc/source/community/community.rst

 ---------

 Please note that these resources are provided on an "as is basis".
-They have not been reviewed by the XiVO team, therefore the information presented may be innaccurate.
+They have not been reviewed by the Wazo team, therefore the information presented may be innaccurate.
 We also accept resources provided in other languages besides English.